openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    numeric type
    integer value

-Only one special case does not comply with this rule: the integer overflow occurs, and the result equals the dividend if the dividend is a negative integer of the largest possible magnitude for its type, while the divisor is *-1*.
+Only a single special case does not comply with this rule: the integer overflow occurs, and the result equals the dividend if the dividend is a negative integer of the largest possible magnitude for its type, while the divisor is *-1*.